-For example, in 2004, the Northeast region contained 653 hospitals in the universe.
-It also included 423 hospitals in the frame, of which 135 were drawn for the sample.
-This was four more than the target sample size of 131 hospitals, resulting in a surplus.
-The total sample exceeded the target by 23 hospitals, with a resulting sample of 20.5% of the total hospital universe.
+For example, in 2005, there were 669 universe hospitals and 423 frame hospitals in the Northeast region, of which 138 were drawn for the sample.
+This was four more than the target sample size of 134 hospitals, resulting in a surplus.
+The total sample exceeded the target by 25 hospitals, with a resulting sample of 20.5% of the total hospital universe.
 We sampled more than the target number of hospitals in each region because we rounded the target sample size for each stratum up to the next highest integer whenever it was not an integer.

-Figure 9 summarizes the estimated U.S. population by geographic region on July 1, 2004.
+Figure 9 summarizes the estimated U.S. population by geographic region on July 1, 2005.
 For each region, the figure reveals:

-- The estimated U.S. population - The estimated population of states in the 2004 NIS - The percentage of estimated U.S. population included in NIS states.
+- The estimated U.S. population - The estimated population of states in the 2005 NIS - The percentage of estimated U.S. population included in NIS states.

-For example, the estimated population of the Midwest region on July 1, 2004 was 65,693,747.
-On that same date, the estimated population of states in the Midwest region that were included in the 2004 NIS was 65,057,439.
+For example, the estimated population of the Midwest region on July 1, 2005 was 65,936,397.
+On that same date, the estimated population of states in the Midwest region that were included in the 2005 NIS was 65,301,792.
 This represents 99.0% of the total Midwest region's population.
-The percentage of estimated U.S. population included in states in the 2004 NIS was lower in the West (92.0%), South (84.1%), and Northeast (74.9%).
-As a result of the loss of Pennsylvania from the NIS, the percentage of Northeast population represented decreased from 97.6 to 74.9 percent.
-However, with the addition of Arkansas, the Southern population represented in the NIS grew from 81.3% in 2003 to 84.1% in 2004 - an increase of 2.8 percentage points.
-Overall, the states in the 2004 NIS included an estimated 87.5% of the entire U.S population, representing a decrease of 3.3 percentage points from 2003.
+The percentage of estimated U.S. population included in states in the 2005 NIS was lower in the West (92.0%), South (80.5%), and Northeast (74.9%).
+The loss of Virginia was partially offset by the addition of Oklahoma.
+With these changes, the Southern population represented in the NIS declined from 84.1% in 2004 to 80.5% in 2005 - a decrease of 3.6 percentage points.
+This had little impact on estimates of statistics such as mortality or mean charges for Southern strata.
+Overall, the states in the 2005 NIS included an estimated 86.3% of the entire U.S population, representing a decrease of 1.2 percentage points as compared with 2004.

-Figure 10 depicts the number of discharges in the 2004 sample for each state.
-The number of discharges sampled ranged from 31,194 in Hawaii to 829,399 in California.
+Figure 10 depicts the number of discharges in the 2005 sample for each state.
+As is evident in the graph, the number of discharges sampled varied widely - from 6,950 in South Dakota to 888,464 in California.